Vienna: Austrian State Treaty and subsequent sovereignty

 The four-power control of Vienna lasted until the Austrian State Treaty was signed in May 1955 and came into force on 27 July 1955.
 By October, all soldiers had left the country.
-That year, after years of reconstruction and restoration, the State Opera and the Burgtheater, both on the Ringstraße reopened to the public.
+That year, after years of reconstruction and restoration, the State Opera and the Burgtheater—both on the Ringstraße—reopened to the public.

-In the Autumn of 1956, Vienna accepted many Hungarian refugees, who had fled Hungary after an attempted revolution.
+In the Autumn of 1956, Vienna accepted many Hungarian refugees fleeing Hungary after an attempted revolution.
 The city experienced another wave of refugees after the Prague Spring in Czechoslovakia in 1968, as well as after the collapse of Yugoslavia in 1991.

 In 1972, the construction of the Donauinsel and the excavation of the New Danube began.
 In the same decade, Austrian Chancellor Bruno Kreisky inaugurated the Vienna International Centre, a new area of the city created to host international institutions.
 Vienna has regained much of its former international stature by hosting international organisations, such as the United Nations.